hasura/graphql-engine/docs/graphql/manual/migrations/new-database.rst

 .. meta::
-   :description: User's manual for managing migrations on a new database
+   :description: Manage migrations on a new database and Hasura instance
    :keywords: hasura, docs, migration, new database

 Migrations for a new database and Hasura instance